fat4lix/nova-element-ui/README.md

 #### ElementInput

-ElementInput just simple input element with couple of cool features
+ElementInput is just simple input element with couple of cool features

 You can add it like that
 ```php